seanpategan/TruthAI/README.md

 ## Limitations

-- Most training labels are source-based — every article from the same outlet gets the same score regardless of content
+- Most training labels are source-based (for efficiency in training) every article from the same outlet gets the same score regardless of content (EX: A News Oppinion vs another A News article)
 - Political bias is inherently subjective and multidimensional; a single left-right score is a simplification
 - URL scraping may not work on paywalled or JavaScript-rendered sites
 - Confidence estimates can be miscalibrated on out-of-distribution text (e.g., non-English articles, opinion columns, satire)